 II.
 Operational Implications of a Treasury Debt Payment Delay

 - Prior debt ceiling stalemates have prompted a number of market participants, financial market infrastructures, and trade associations to prepare for a delay or failure by the U.S. government to meet its debt obligations.

-- Of particular note, the Treasury Market Practices Group (the “TMPG”) has released a document setting out how a delayed payment on U.S. Treasuries may affect the Fedwire Securities Service, which is the system through which Federal Reserve Banks effectuate transfers of U.S. Treasury securities.
+- Of particular note, the Treasury Market Practices Group (the “TMPG”) has set out how a delayed payment on U.S. Treasuries may affect the Fedwire Securities Service, which is the system through which Federal Reserve Banks effectuate transfers of U.S. Treasury securities.

-- In addition, the Securities Industry and Financial Markets Association (the “SIFMA”) has released a number of materials outlining its playbook for a payment delay as well as an overview of potential scenarios.
+- In addition, the Securities Industry and Financial Markets Association (the “SIFMA”) previously issued a number of materials outlining its playbook for a payment delay as well as an overview of potential scenarios.

 - We encourage market participants to review these materials with their operations colleagues.
 At a high level:

 - A delay by the U.S. government to meet a coupon payment should not affect the transferability of the relevant U.S. Treasury securities over Fedwire.
 Rather, the securities would remain on Fedwire.
 Once the debt ceiling is raised, the coupon payment would be made to the institution that was the holder of record as of the close of business on the date immediately preceding the originally scheduled coupon payment date (i.e., the person that would have received payment had there not been a payment delay).